GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   Priority 4- The combined `ReactiveModel.hasDate` is true if it has no error, it isn't awaiting  and it is not in 'none' state.
 * New reactive instances can send data to the reactive singleton. `joinSingletonToNewData` parameter of reactive environment hold the sending message.

+The following is more details on the public interface exposed by `states_rebuilder`:
 # StateBuilder
 In addition to its state management responsibility, `StateBuilder` offers a facade that facilitates the management of the widget's lifecycle.
 ```dart